 A new year, and new historical books, both fiction and non-fiction, to look out for, written by HWA members.
 The Second World War continues to be popular, and there are refreshingly different takes on the Tudor era.
 The medieval period makes a strong showing.
-There are new additions to well-loved series and second books from two of 2019’s most acclaimed debut historical fiction authors.
+There are new additions to well-loved series and second books from some of 2019’s most acclaimed debut historical fiction authors.
 You can pre-order books using the links in the text.

 Catherine Hokin‘s The Fortunate Ones is a love story set during and in the aftermath of the Second World War.
 In Berlin, Felix meets Hannah, who then vanishes.
 The thought of her is all that sustains him in Sachsenhausen concentration camp.
 But then he sees the Nazi doctor’s wife… It’s published on 20 January.
+Catherine writes about the ‘hidden’ Nazis of Argentina for Historia.

 On the same day, Anne O’Brien‘s A Tapestry of Treason comes out in paperback.
 Constance of York, Lady Despenser, plots to overthrow Henry IV.
 Should her family attempt to restore Richard II to the throne or promote the Mortimer claimant?